Our Billing Explained

-Bulk billing means that the practice is paid directly by Medicare, on behalf of the patient.
+Bulk billing means that the doctor is paid directly by Medicare, on behalf of the patient.
 This means that the amount paid for each medical service is the amount set by the Australian Government.
 Note that some consultations such as occupational and Workcover consultations are not covered at all by Medicare and will need to be paid for privately at the time of consultation.

-2. Do you bulk bill?
+2. Do the doctors bulk bill?

-3. Why don’t you bulk bill everything?
+3. Why don’t the doctors bulk bill everything?

 4. Why would I choose to pay a private fee rather than go to a bulk billing clinic?